coperception/coperception/tools/visualization/v2xsim_vistool/readme.md

 # Visualization tools for Collaborative Perception dataset

+Code in this directory are from [Yifan Lu](https://github.com/yifanlu0227/v2xsim_vistool)

 ## Usage

 I first reconstruct the nuscenes-format data, since it's very slow to read?